Back to Observability guides

 Illustration of OpenTelemetry Collector Process

-A common challenge in observability is the inadvertent logging of sensitive information, such as API keys or user data like credit card numbers, by monitored services.
+A common challenge in observability is the inadvertent inclusion of sensitive information, such as API keys or user data like credit card numbers, by monitored services.
 Without a collector, this data could be exposed within your observability system, posing a significant security risk.

 The Collector addresses this by allowing you to filter and sanitize your telemetry data before it's exported.
 This ensures compliance and strengthens your security posture by preventing sensitive information from reaching the backend.